Gromov-Witten/Hurwitz wall-crossing: Moduli spaces of -admissible maps

-Recall that a \textit{rational tail} of a curve $\CC$ is a component isomorphic to $\p^1$ with one special point (a node or a marked point).
-A \textit{rational bridge} is a component isomorphic to $\p^1$ with two special points. \begin{defn} Let $\epsilon \in \BR_{\leq0}\cup \{-\infty\}$.
-A twisted pre-admissible map $f$ is twisted $\epsilon$-admissible, if \begin{itemize} \item[$\mathbf{(i)}$] for all points $p \in \CC$,
+Recall that a \textit{rational tail} of a curve $C$ is a component isomorphic to $\p^1$ with one special point (a node or a marked point).
+A \textit{rational bridge} is a component isomorphic to $\p^1$ with two special points. \begin{defn} Let $\epsilon \in (0,1]$.
+A pre-admissible map $f$ is $\epsilon$-admissible, if \begin{itemize} \item[(i)] for all points $p \in C$,